There are two words that can brighten the day of college students with bills to pay: quick money.

 6. Take Care Of Other People’s Homes…

-Families who go on vacation or homeowners who need to work abroad look for house sitters to make sure that everything is still in order by the time they get back.
+Families who go on vacation or homeowners who need to work abroad look for house sitters to make sure that everything is still in order when they get back.

 7. …Or Give Their Pets Some Love While They’re Away!